microsoft/Windows-driver-samples/Building-Locally.md

 When: This step is required only to build sample usb\usbview .

+### Option A: Use EWDK
+Easiest: If you use EWDK, then all necessary prequisites are included.

-### Option A: Install VS Components
+### Option B: Install VS Components
-If you install Visual Studio (see later) you may at that point select to add both of individual components:
+Almost as easy: If you will install Visual Studio (see later) you may at that point select to add both of following individual components:
 * .NET Framework 4.7.2 targeting pack
 * .NET Framework 4.8.1 SDK

-### Option B: Install Developer Pack
+### Option C: Install Developer Pack

-Install from https://aka.ms/msbuild/developerpacks -> '.NET Framework' -> 'Supported versions' both of following packages:
+Hardest: Install from https://aka.ms/msbuild/developerpacks -> '.NET Framework' -> 'Supported versions' both of following packages:
 * .NET Framework 4.7.2 -> Developer Pack
 * .NET Framework 4.8.1 -> Developer Pack